LarryOrbito/08-Hands-on-Activity-1---ARG/README.md

-# Alarm Application
+# Alarm Clock Application

+## Overview
-This project is a simple Java application that allows users to set an alarm for a specific time on a Monday.
-The application checks if the alarm time is in the future or if it has already passed.
+The Alarm Clock Application is a simple Java program that allows users to set an alarm for a specific time on a Monday.
+The application checks whether the alarm time is in the future or has already passed, providing appropriate feedback to the user.

 ## Features

-- Set an alarm for a specific time in the format `HH:MM`.
+- Set an alarm for a specific time.
-- The application will inform you whether the alarm is set for later today or for tomorrow.
+- Determine if the alarm time is in the future or has already passed.
+- User-friendly command-line interface for easy interaction.

-## Getting Started
+## Components

-### Prerequisites

-- Java Development Kit (JDK) installed on your machine.
+The application consists of the following key components:

+1. **Alarm Interface**: This interface defines the methods for setting and displaying the alarm.

+2. **Weekday Abstract Class**: This class implements the `Alarm` interface and serves as a base for specific weekdays.

+3. **Monday Class**: This class extends the `Weekday` class and implements the `showAlarm` method to provide specific functionality for Monday.

 ## Usage
+1. **Compile the Java files**: Use a Java compiler to compile the program.
+2. **Run the Monday class**: Execute the `Monday` class to start the application.
-When prompted, enter the time for the alarm in the format HH:MM.
+3. **Set the alarm**: Enter the desired alarm time in the format `HH:MM` (24-hour format).
-The application will display a message indicating whether the alarm is set for later today or for tomorrow.
+4. **Receive feedback**: The program will inform you whether the alarm is set for a future time or if it is set for the next day.

+## Requirements
+- Java Development Kit (JDK) 8 or higher.
+- Basic understanding of Java and command-line operations.

-## Code Structure
+## Notes
-- **Alarm.java**: Interface defining the methods for setting and showing alarms.
-- **Weekday.java**: Abstract class implementing the Alarm interface and providing the setAlarm method.
-- **Monday.java**: Class extending Weekday, implementing the showAlarm method, and containing the main method to run the application.
+- Ensure that the input time is in the correct format (HH:MM) to avoid parsing errors.
+- The application currently only supports setting alarms for Monday.
+Future enhancements could include support for other weekdays.